appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 npm install --global appium --drivers=xcuitest,uiautomator2
 ```

 This will install Appium and the two drivers for you in one go.
+Please uninstall Appium 1.x npm package once if you get an error in the installation or Appium process failure.

 ### :bangbang: Drivers installation path